ausome-maps/design/design document.md

     - As a parent, I want to know if the information about points of interest on the map is updated, so that I can be assured of its relevance in our decision-making.
     - As a parent, I want to know if the information about points of interest on the map is updated, so that I can be assured of its relevance in our decision-making.
     - As a parent, I want to submit reviews and recommendation about the points of interest, so that I can inform the community of my experience.
-    - As a parent, I want to submit questions to the professional or business owner, so that I can know the answer to my inquiry
+    - As a parent, I want to submit questions to the professional or business owner, so that I can know the answer to my inquiry.
+    - As a parent, I want to know the disability of the SPED school, so that I can determine if they can adequately support my child.
+    - As a parent, I want to submit feedback to the platform maintainers, so that I can help in improving the platform.

   3. Professionals such as therapists, teachers, doctors, and others